mmari0c/roses-and-thorns/README.md

   Lean further into the journaling aesthetic by refining both the UI and UX to feel more cozy, expressive, and personal.

 - **Scrapbooking Mode**
-  Introduce a scrapbook-style journaling experience—similar to Pinterest collages or Canva boards—allowing users to create unique, visual journal entries using images, stickers, textures, and layouts.
+  Introduce a scrapbook-style journaling experience, similar to Pinterest collages or Canva boards, allowing users to create unique, visual journal entries using images, stickers, textures, and layouts.

 ## Figma Design